 - Brokerage accounts, mutual funds, investment accounts, IRAs, etc. are all different types of portfolios that will have a mix of funds and and a mix of stocks and other investments.
-High-risk, but usually higher-gain long-term will have more stocks and are often advised when the investor is younger and has a lot of years to save and to recover from a crash.
-Lower risk, but usually lower gain will have less of a percentage in stocks and is usually for people closer to retirement.
+High-risk, but usually higher-gain long-term funds will have more stocks and are often advised when the investor is younger and has a lot of years to save and to recover from a crash.
+Lower-risk, but usually lower-gain funds will have less of a percentage in stocks and are usually for people closer to retirement.

 - 401(K)s and 403(B)s and others are pre-tax investment accounts from your employer and are often also a mix of stocks and bonds.
 If you’re lucky, your employer matches, so I will say, take advantage of that free money!
 There is an annual maximum that you can invest, which is determined federally.